storacha/specs/w3-filecoin.md

 The same Piece submitted by different [Storefront]s SHOULD NOT be considered a duplicate.

 After an [Aggregator] includes a piece in an aggregate it MUST issue a [`piece/accept`] receipt with a piece inclusion proof as the result.
-The receipt MUST have an `fx.join` [effect] that links to an [`aggregate/offer`] task for the aggregate where piece was included.
+The receipt MUST have a `fx.join` [effect] that links to an [`aggregate/offer`] task for the aggregate where piece was included.

 ![aggregator flow](./w3-filecoin/aggregator.svg)